Hartford Seminary Rankings

 Biography

-Uchimura Kanzō was a Japanese author, Christian evangelist, and the founder of the Nonchurch Movement (Mukyōkai) of Christianity in the Meiji and Taishō period Japan.
+Uchimura Kanzō was a Japanese author, Christian evangelist, and the founder of the Nonchurch Movement (Mukyōkai) of Christianity during the Meiji and Taishō periods in Japan.
 He is often considered to be the most well-known Japanese pre-World War II pacifist.

 3. Eslanda Goode Robeson